BRFD: 1 person hospitalized after late night house fire off Plank Road

 BATON ROUGE — Baton Rouge firefighters put out a late Tuesday night house fire along Paige Street, with one occupant of the home being taken to the hospital.

 Crews responded to the fire, just off Plank Road, around 11:29 a.m. to find fire coming from the back of the home.
 One of the two present occupants of the home was already outside by the time firefighters arrived.
+Another occupant was not home, BRFD added.

 Firefighters made their way into the home and found the fire in a rear room extending into the attic.
 Fire officials said that, during this time, crews found another occupant in a bedroom.
 This person was removed from the house and taken to the hospital for medical treatment.